-This map depicts the SEED Collaborative's Inaugural Partners.
+This map depicts the Inaugural Partners in the SEED Platform Collaborative.

-Atlanta, GA will use SEED to help manage incoming building energy data for their upcoming benchmarking compliance deadlines.
+Atlanta, GA will use the SEED Platform to help manage incoming building performance data for their upcoming benchmarking compliance deadlines.

-Berkeley, CA plans to use SEED to collect and store data from their Building Energy Saving Ordinance for all buildings which will connect to other local database systems.
+Berkeley, CA is using the SEED Platform to collect and store data from their Building Energy Saving Ordinance for all buildings, and potentially connect to other local database systems.

 Cambridge, MA is using the SEED Platform to maintain a list of buildings that need to comply with their Building Energy Use Disclosure Ordinance and to manage building performance data.

 The California Energy Commission will use the SEED Platform as part of the data infrastructure necessary to support implementation of California’s Assembly Bill 802.

 Houston, TX will use the SEED Platform to track municipal building energy performance data and better understand their local building stock.